gaebor/CnC_Remastered_Collection/README.md

 The artifacts (what you get after building) of this source are RedAlert.dll and TiberianDawn.dll.

-## Creating a mod
+## Creating a Red Alert mod

-To create a mod that includes either of the artifacts follow these steps (after you have made your changes to the source code):
+To create a RA mod that includes RedAlert.dll:

 1. Create a directory with the name you want for your mod.
-This directory should go in ~/Documents/CnCRemastered/Mods.
-If this is a Red Alert mod then put it in  ~/Documents/CnCRemastered/Mods/Red_Alert
+This directory should go in  ~/Documents/CnCRemastered/Mods/Red_Alert
 2. Inside your new mod directory, create a json file called ccmod.json.
 Below is an example for a mod named "Test".

 `